DataDog/integrations-extras/jfrog_platform/README.md

 2. Fluentd configuration :

-    #### Artifactory Configuration
+    a.
+Artifactory Configuration
-    Download the artifactory fluentd configuration file to a directory the user has permissions to write, such as the $JF_PRODUCT_DATA_INTERNAL locations discussed above in the [Environment Configuration](#environment-configuration) section.
+    Download the artifactory fluentd configuration file to a directory the user has permissions to write, such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above in the [Environment Configuration](#environment-configuration) section.

     ````text
     cd $JF_PRODUCT_DATA_INTERNAL
     wget https://raw.githubusercontent.com/jfrog/log-analytics-datadog/master/fluent.conf.rt
     ````

-    Override the match directive(last section) of the downloaded `fluent.conf.rt` with the details given below
+    Override the match directive(last section) of the downloaded `fluent.conf.rt` with the details given below:

     ```
     <match jfrog.**>